Rack Configuration

 Create Local Users

-To create the first user in the silo and grant this user administrator access, execute
+To create the first user in the silo and grant this user administrator access, you’ll need to execute the following Oxide CLI commands:

 # create user